Canada in New England

 Massachusetts and Canada share a deep and mutually-beneficial relationship based on extensive economic, cultural and historic ties.
 Approximately one in four Massachusetts residents claim ancestral ties with Canada.
-Canadian-owned companies employ well over 20,000 Massachusetts residents and the bilateral trade relationship between Canada and the Bay State is valued at $8.8 billion annually.
 Canadian companies continue to make significant investments in Massachusetts, most notably in the financial services sector.

 For more than 30 years, the Province of Nova Scotia has donated a giant Christmas tree to the city of Boston to thank Bostonians for their assistance following the devastating 1917 Halifax Explosion.
 Each year, the tree is transported and delivered to the Boston Common, where it becomes the focal point of the city's annual tree lighting ceremony.

 The longstanding cultural, familial, and trade ties that bind New Hampshire and Canada are deep and highly valued by both Canadians and New Hampshire residents.
-In addition to sharing a 41-mile border, they share a robust bilateral trade relationship worth more than $4.2 billion annually.
-This trade supports approximately 37,700 jobs in the Granite State.
-Canadians frequently choose to visit and vacation in New Hampshire, contributing an estimated $94 million to the state’s economy annually.
+In addition to sharing a 41-mile border, they share a robust bilateral trade relationship.

 In the 1800s, enough French Canadians immigrated to New Hampshire in search of work that “Little Canadas” were formed throughout the State and they played a major role in its manufacturing industry.
 The first credit union in the U.S.—now St. Mary’s Bank in Manchester—was founded by a French monsignor and his two French Canadian business associates.

-Vermont‘s long-established partnership with Canada, its number-one export market, is based upon a $3.6 billion trade relationship which supports over 19,000 Vermont jobs.
-In addition, Canadian visitors contribute an estimated $140 million each year to the State’s tourism industry.
-Vermont’s energy relationship with Canada is vital; in 2010, Central Vermont Public Service and Green Mountain Power finalized a long-term deal with Hydro-Quebec, which will result in the State purchasing 225 megawatts of clean, renewable hydropower from Quebec over 26 years, further solidifying the Vermont-Canada partnership.
+Vermont has a long-established partnership with Canada, its number-one export market.
+The Green Mountain State’s energy relationship with Canada is vital; in 2010, Central Vermont Public Service and Green Mountain Power finalized a long-term deal with Hydro-Quebec, which will result in the State purchasing 225 megawatts of clean, renewable hydropower from Quebec over 26 years, further solidifying the Vermont-Canada partnership.